-The first 48-team World Cup is a sprawling beast, and not every nation arrives with the same ambition.
-Some are hunting the trophy; others are simply grateful for the ticket.
-We have sorted all 48 qualifiers into five tiers, judged on squad depth, star power and realistic ceiling.
-Here is how the field stacks up.
+The first 48-team World Cup is a sprawling beast, and every nation entered with a different ceiling.
+Before the opening match, we sorted all 48 qualifiers into five tiers based on squad depth, star power and realistic tournament potential.
+Here is how the field stacked up before the ball rolled.

 Tier 1: Favourites